Graph limits and hereditary properties: Introduction

 It seems to be of interest to study the classes $\cpoo$ of graph limits defined by various graph properties.
-Some examples have been studied, on a case-by-case basis, in \cite{SJ238} (threshold graphs) and \cite{SJinterval} (interval graphs and some related graph classes), and there are many other classes that could be studied; hopefully some general pattern will emerge from the study on individual classes.
+General results are given in \citet{LSz:regularity} and \citet{HJSz}.
+Some examples have been studied, on a case-by-case basis, in \cite{SJ238} (threshold graphs) and \cite{SJ254} (interval graphs and some related graph classes), and there are many other classes that could be studied; apart from the intrinsic interest of various graph classes, some further general patterns might emerge from the study of individual classes.

-The purpose of this note is to collect a few general remarks and results; some of them from the literature and some of them new.
+The purpose of this note is to collect a few general remarks, results and examples; some of them from the literature and some of them new.
 Some further notions and facts from graph limit theory are recalled in \refS{Sgraphons}.
-In \refS{Srandom} we characterize graph limits of hereditary classes of graphs using random graphs. \refS{Sforbidden} studies the case of classes defined by forbidding certain subgraphs, and \refS{Srf} treats the notion of random-free graph classes, introduced by \citet{LSz:regularity}.
+In \refS{Srandom} we characterize graph limits of hereditary classes of graphs using random graphs. \refS{Sforbidden} studies the case of classes defined by forbidding certain subgraphs, and \refS{Sinter} studies classes of intersection graphs. \refS{Srf} treats the notion of random-free graph classes, introduced by \citet{LSz:regularity}.
+Sections \ref{Sdc}--\ref{Sclaw} consider some further (rather simple) examples, including (\refS{SRamsey}) graph limit versions of Ramsey's theorem.